-Register Value Direction Description SPC_MULTI 220000 r/w Enables Multiple Replay mode.
-SPC_MEMSIZE 10000 r/w Defines the total amount of samples to be replayed.
-SPC_POSTTRIGGER 10100 r/w Defines the size of one Multiple Replay segment.
+Register Value Direction Description SPC_MULTI 220000 r/w Enables Multiple Recording mode.
+SPC_MEMSIZE 10000 r/w Defines the total amount of samples to record.
+SPC_POSTTRIGGER 10100 r/w Defines the size of one Multiple Recording segment.

-The Multiple Replay in FIFO Mode is similar to the Multiple Replay in Standard Mode.
+The Multiple Recording in FIFO Mode is similar to the Multiple Recording in Standard Mode.
 The segment size is also set by the postcounter register.

-In contrast to the Standard mode you cannot programm a certain total amount of samples to be replayed.
-The generation is running until the user stops it.
-The data is transfered FIFO block by FIFO block by the driver to the board.
-These blocks can be online generated by the user program.
-This mode significantly reduces the average data transfer rate on the PCI bus.
-This enables you to use faster sample rates then you would be able to in FIFO mode without Multiple Replay.
-Usually the FIFO blocks are multiples of the Multiple Replay segments.
+In contrast to the Standard mode you cannot programm a certain total amount of samples to be recorded.
+The acquisition is running until the user stops it.
+The data is read FIFO block by FIFO block by the driver.
+These blocks are online available for further data processing by the user program.
+This mode sigficantly reduces the average data transfer rate on the PCI bus.
+This enables you to use faster sample rates then you would be able to in FIFO mode without Multiple Recording.
+Usually the FIFO blocks are multiples of the Multiple Recording segments.

-The advantage of Multiple Replay in FIFO mode is that you can stream data online from the host system to the board, so you can replay a huge amount of data from the hard disk.
-The table below shows the dedicated register for enabling Multiple Replay.
+The advantage of Multiple Recording in FIFO mode is that you can stream data online to the hostsystem.
+You can make realtime data processing or store a huge amount of data to the hard disk.
+The table below shows the dedicated register for enabling Multiple Recording.
 For detailed information how to setup and start the board in FIFO mode please refer to the according chapter earlier in this manual.

-Register Value Direction Description SPC_MULTI 220000 r/w Enables Multiple Replay mode.
-SPC_POSTTRIGGER 10100 r/w Defines the size of one Multiple Replay segment.
+Register Value Direction Description SPC_MULTI 220000 r/w Enables Multiple Recording mode.
+Enables Multiple Recording mode.
+SPC_POSTTRIGGER 10100 r/w Defines the size of one Multiple Recording segment.